hl395/Bert_Ontology/README.md

 ## 3. Dataset format
+The data format examples for both pre-training and fine-tuning are described below. \
+Note that the text data used for training is plain text delimited by line.
+The task related training and testing data is labeled data, similar to each image with a label of cat or dog, each training instance is labeled as IS-A or non-IS-A.
+The true labels for testing data are also provided for evaluation but not used by our model in its predictions.

+You can refer to the format we used here to adjust your own data.

 ### 3.1.
 Pre-training data format
 In general pre-training, the corpus are general English text.
 The input is a plain text file, with one sentence per line.
 Documents are delimited by empty lines.
 The output is a set of tf.train.Examples serialized into TFRecord file format. \
 In our task, the pre-training data is concept triples.
 Each triple contains three concepts, with one concept per line.
 An empty line is used to separate triples.
 In cases a focus concept has no parent or child, there are only two concepts in the corresponding triple.